 ANPF has evolved through several permutations over the years.
 It started as a loose collaboration among several local theatres, including the Oregon Shakespeare Festival (OSF), and eventually became a single nonprofit entity.
 Its mission, however, has remained remarkably constant.
 ANPF has always been dedicated to playwrights and the development and enhancement of new works for the theatre, with strong educational and outreach components.

 Prior to 1997 as many as eight new works were read, in various venues around town, with submissions limited to playwrights of selected western states; 1997 was a watershed year in that only five plays were on the program, among them David Rambo’s Speaky-Spikey-Spokey.
 Also in that year, The Magic Fire by Lillian Garrett-Groag (ANPF 1995) premiered at OSF’s Angus Bowmer Theatre.
 Rambo’s enthusiasm for ANPF led to his subsequent return as host playwright.
-Robert Koon (ANPF 1999 and 2005) also returned as host playwright, as has EM Lewis (ANPF 2008), who has been our host playwright from 2010 through 2016.
+Robert Koon (ANPF 1999 and 2005) also returned as host playwright, as has EM Lewis (ANPF 2008), who was our host playwright from 2010 through 2016.
 Our current host playwright is Beth Kander (ANPF 2015 and ANPF 2016).